Types of voiceover work

 One of the types of voiceover work we are all exposed to on a daily basis.
 With so many mediums around, voice actors are sought out more than ever for all kinds of broadcasts.
 Commercial voiceover jobs, however, are among the most popular.
 They’re also highly competitive, so successfully joining that market demands knowledge and skill.

 Let’s break down what voiceover for commercials really involves.
 Below you’ll find a brief definition and history, as well as insights on how it’s used today to influence audiences in their purchase decisions.
 For the voiceover artist, it certainly can be one of the more lucrative types of voiceover work.
+Check out our collection of free voice over scripts.

 What Is the Point of Commercial Voiceover?